 We saw Mr Cecil today for the results of the quarterly CT scan which shows that the cancer is stable – no growth.
 Great News!
 I told him that I have chosen not to have surgery.
 I am feeling so well and 2 operations over a few months with around 6 months recovery will set me back big time – physically and mentally.
 The laparoscopy gave me a taster of that.
 The operations won’t remove all the cancer cells and cure me though it is good to know there is still an opportunity for surgery in the future.
 So we will review the situation in 3 months time after the next CT scan.
 In the meantime I will continue with the complementary therapies and I will be telling you more once my oxygen concentrator and masticating juicer arrive……

 Sue and I met this week for a catchup at the Herb Farm in Sonning where we started with coffee and cake and stayed long enough to include lunch too!
-With the saxon maze, the gardens and the shop, time flies.
+It wasn’t the easiest of places to find and I had expected some signs but no. I resorted to asking a horse rider as my sat nav had me on a wild goose chase….The horse wasn’t going to stop so my car crawled alongside so I could hear the rider’s directions!
+With the saxon maze, the gardens and the shop, time flew.
 They had a wonderful section of cakes.
 My small slice of lime and courgette cake made up for its diminutive size with its great flavour but I still secretly coveted Sue’s huge slice of coffee and walnut cake (bottom row in the picture)!

 Jeremy and I ticked off another White Horse Walk this week – the Broad Town Horse south of Swindon which is a little traversed walk judging from the great clumps of grass and mature nettles.
 Another time of year it would be a quagmire.
 The surprise was finding a huge swathe of woodland under planted with blossoming wild garlic as far as the eye could see.